 Here are just some of the things you can do online:

-- View your balance and transactions at any time, using any device.
+- View your balance and transactions at any time.

 - Pay bills and send money to people.